 My new book, PROMISED LANDS Growing Up Absurd in the 1950s and ‘60s, contains a different kind of tale.
 Predictable story elements are all there: bizarre characters, sex and drugs in exotic settings, a backdrop of violence and the threat of war – but none of that good stuff happened till I left home for distant lands.

 My father was a small-town businessman who died when I was seven.
 My mother was a high school teacher, and the community that became our home exemplified many of the virtues of small town life.
 But Kingsville, Ontario, was also a racist, Christian fundamentalist enclave that had much in common with America’s deep south.
+Some twenty years after Rosa Parks refused to sit at the back of an Alabama bus, Kingsville’s Epworth United Church still held an annual minstrel show, with white men in “comic’ blackface.
 As kids, we were told that no black people were allowed to stay in town over night.
 Kingsville girls who got pregnant outside wedlock just disappeared!
 I was kicked out of high school for reading books that were on secondary school curricula all over the western world.
 At a time when the Vietnam anti-war movement was gaining momentum on streets and campuses across North America and Europe, Kingsville high school featured compulsory military cadet training: uniforms, rifles and target practice, and marching around the football field.
 The world that I wanted to be part of was far from home.

 College?
 University?
 A job?
 I decided to have fun instead.
 Once unleashed, I embarked on four years of delight and folly that I’ve seldom managed to duplicate in the decades since.
 Historians refer to the era as The Sixties, and I immersed myself forehead-deep in every liberating cliche for which the era is notorious.
 I accomplished this task – in England, France, Luxembourg, Germany, Greece, Turkey, Spain, Cyprus, Lebanon, Syria, Jordan, Israel, Italy and Switzerland – with the help of wild-eyed stoners, dystopian poets, apostles of enlightenment, troubadours of doom, the International Underground of the Beatnik Empire, various urban police forces, and a bevy of dazzling sexual partners.
 In other words, I went and did most of the stuff that many young men dream of, but seldom actually do.
 Fueled by feelings and ideas that were out of step with the rural community from which I sprang, my journey would veer between high adventure and a life lived perilously close to the gutter.
 This embrace of personal freedom set the tone for my whole life.
 I don’t regret a minute of it.